frgrisk/turbo-deploy/README.md

 ### Example Usage

-After a VOR Server has been deployed, you can access the server through the hostname that has been set simply by copying the hostname and pasting it in your browser.
+After a Server has been deployed, you can access the server through the hostname that has been set simply by copying the hostname and pasting it in your browser.

 ![example gif](https://github.com/frgrisk/turbo-deploy/blob/documentation/readme_assets/gifs/example.gif)